 To further complicate things, each trimester your baby and your body changes significantly.

-If you do want to sample some of the postpartum recipe from my book during your pregnancy here are some of my suggestions for adapting them:
+If you do want to sample some of the postpartum recipes from my book during your pregnancy here are some of my suggestions for adapting them:

 - Reduce or omit the ghee, especially later in pregnancy.